Steps to Ohio Licensed Professional Counselor (LPC) Licensure for Students Enrolled in or Graduates of a Non CACREP Accredited Counselor Program

 5.)
 After you pass the NCE exam, e-mail a copy of your results to email@example.com

 6.)
-Complete a Criminal Records Check (CRC) (or BCI & FBI Background Check) CRC’s are good for 1 year from the date received by the Board.
-If you completed a CRC for your CT, but they were received by the Board more than 1 year ago, they must be repeated for your LPC license.
-Follow the instructions in this link for completing your BCI & FBI Background Check
+Complete a Criminal Records Check (CRC).
+The CRC must be completed prior to licensure, but is not required pri9or to taking the exam.
+CRC’s are good for 1 year from the date received by the Board.
+If you completed a CRC for your CT, but they were received by the Board more than 1 year ago, they must be repeated for your PC license.
+Follow the instructions in this link for completing your CRC: BCI & FBI Criminal Records Checks.

 7.)
 Watch the board’s Laws & Rules Video

 Documents required to complete your LPC licensure application are:

 3.)
 Official Transcript, showing your conferred graduate degree